yours-truly/frontend/README.md

 ## Boilerplate

-This package provides some configurations and components for maintaining consistent coding between different projects, editors and IDEs.
+This package provides some configurations for maintaining consistent coding between different projects, editors and IDEs.

 - Babel
 - ESLint